sridharsabarish/yocto/Exercises/exercise8-Layers.md

 Its help documentation gives us an hint

 </details>

+## Part 1 : Building a layer
-Can you go to the build folder and try to create a new layer called `meta-experiment`
+1. Go a step out of build folder and try to create a new layer called `meta-experiment`

-1. Can you identify the three main folders inside the newly created layer?

-   - `tree`
+1. Now to try the bitbake-layers show-layers command

+   - You will notice that this layer has not been added.
+This has to be added manually by bitbake-layers add-layers command.

+### Requires review:
 1. Create a simple recipe called `solna-yocto` and create a recipe called `solna.bb`

 1. Use this c code to create a file 'hello.c'